milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-helm.md

 ## Delete the K8s cluster

-Delete the cluster, the minikube VM, and all created resources including persistent volumes.
+Delete the cluster, the minikube VM, and all resources you created including persistent volumes.

 ```
 $ minikube delete
 ```

 <div class="alert note">
-Run <code>kubectl logs (podname)</code> to get the <code>stderr</code> log of the pod before deleting the cluster and all resources.
+Run <code>$ kubectl logs `pod_name`</code> to get the <code>stderr</code> log of the pod before deleting the cluster and all resources.
 </div>

 ## What's next

-Having installed Milvus, You can:
+Having installed Milvus, you can:

 - Check [Hello Milvus](example_code.md) to run an example code with different SDKs to see what Milvus can do.